pengubco/leetcode/README.md

-I practice them occasionally and this repo contains solutions to Leetcode problems.
+I practice LeetCode from time to time and this repo contains my solutions.

 ## Go
 There is a Go module at `solutions/go`.
 Each problem corresponds to a folder and thus one top-level package of the module.
 In the folder, there is a source file and test file.
 For example.